ttaubert/octoblog/source/_posts/2012-10-18-getusermedia-part-2-building-an-eyetoy-like-mini-game.markdown

 {% endcodeblock %}

-When iterating over all of the canvas' pixels we check if the current index is contained int the set.
+When iterating over all of the canvas' pixels we check if the current index is contained in the set.
 If so we do not need to check its color but set its opacity to zero and continue with the next iteration.

 {% codeblock lang:js %}